apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 There are two algorithms, the "v1" designed to address failures and restarts of the MapReduce application master.
 The V2 algorithm cannot recover from failure except by re-executing the entire job.
-It does, however, commit all its work during task the task commit algorithm.
-When working with object stores which mimic `rename()` by copy and delete, it is more efficient due to the reduced number of listings, copies and deletes, and, because these are executed in task commits, eliminate the final `O(data)` pause at the end of all work.
+It does, however, propagate all its work to the output directory in the task commit.
+When working with object stores which mimic `rename()` by copy and delete, it is more efficient due to the reduced number of listings, copies and deletes, and, because these are executed in task commits, eliminates the final `O(data)` pause at the end of all work.
 It is still highly inefficient, but the inefficiencies are less visible as large pauses in execution.